 We’ve heard the feedback that we need to accelerate the ways we highlight the amazing things the developer (and wider) community are achieving, even at this early stage of the network.

 In this post, we’re going to share our proposal for how we will begin celebrating successes, while also making clear how we will approach this in a fair and balanced way so that we don’t inadvertently seem to be ignoring some projects while giving attention to others.
 We would like to get feedback from the Radix developer community, and wider community, on this plan to make sure it makes sense.
-If you have feedback on this, please let us know in the “wen-marketing” channel on Discord before March 10th, 2022.
+If you have feedback on this, please let us know in the “wen-marketing” channel on Discord before March 10th, 2022 (edit: this program is now live after feedback.)

 What we’ve done so far and why it isn’t working